WardPearce/capy.life/README.md

 # Capy.life
 Capy.life is the official daily Capybara site approved by many Zoos & Scientists.
-1/10 Endocrinologist say that viewing a Capybara each day drastically improves your mental state.
+1/10 Endocrinologist say that viewing a Capybara each day drastically improves your mental state (Satire).

 ## Previews
 ### Home